Kariyampalli/Software-Deployment/Lab4/README.md

 1. **Access Wordpress**

-   This command shows you the external IP, which allows Wordpress to be reached from the outside kubectl: `kubectl get svc wordpress-service`
+   This command shows you the external IP, which allows you to acess Wordpress from the outside: `kubectl get svc wordpress-service`

    <br><br>
    > Wordpress service info + External IP